-The Heartland Bridges program aims to provide a home-like, trauma-informed experience for clients.
-Program staff are available 24 hours a day at the facility for resident oversight and assistance.
-The building is composed of 15 beds that are arranged in either single- or double-occupancy bedrooms and bathrooms.
-The space also offers a family-style kitchen, dining room, and living room.
-Residents pay 30% of their income toward their living expenses at the facility.
+Transitional Living aims to provide a home-like, trauma-informed experience for clients.
+The 11 beds are arranged in double-occupancy bedrooms and bathrooms, and also offers a family-style kitchen, dining room, and living room.
+Laundry equipment is available.

-Eligibility: Heartland Bridges serves men and women ages 18 and older who reside in Cass, Fremont, Harrison, Mills, Monona, Montgomery, Page, Pottawattamie, or Shelby counties in Iowa.
-Participants must meet all Southwest Iowa Mental Health and Disability Services Region eligibility requirements.
+Transitional Living: Men and women ages 18 and older who live in the listed areas served in southwest Iowa.
+Participants must meet all southwest Iowa Mental Health and Disability Services Region eligibility requirements.

 Fees: Residents pay 30 percent of their gross income toward facility room rent.